Teams in Information Technology Services

 The Infrastructure Services & Research Computing team is responsible the strategy, design, and operation of the campus server, network, telecommunications, and research computing services that support campus-wide academic and business activities.
 This team, lead by their Director, Andrew Buker, manages the planning, design, procurement, implementation, and operation of a diverse suite of services, including the campus data centers, cable plant, and wire closets, applications hosted on campus and in the cloud, wired, wireless, and remote network access, campus telephones, cellular phones, and voice and video conferencing, research computing services, and many hardware and software procurement contracts.
 The team consists of four sub-teams, Systems Administration, Network Engineering, Telecommunications, and Research Computing.

-This team includes: Andrew Buker, Beth Coughlin, Dan Ervin, Dave Homan, Dean Hayes, George Blessing, Jaime Young, James Harr, Jay Killion, Kent Brede, Melissa Merriman, Mike Zimmerman, Rachmad Suwondo, Stephen McIntyre, and Steve Dawe.
+This team includes: Andrew Buker, Beth Coughlin, Dan Ervin, Dave Homan, Dean Hayes, George Blessing, Jaime Young, James Harr, Jay Killion, Kent Brede, Melissa Merriman, Mike Zimmerman, Rachmad Suwondo, and Stephen McIntyre.

 Our Campus.
 Otherwise Known as Omaha.